mtpearce/mtpearce.github.io/publications.md

 <h5>2003</h5>
 <ul class="publications">

   <li>Pearce, M. T. & Wiggins, G. (2003).
 An empirical comparison of the performance of PPM variants on a prediction task with monophonic music.
 In <i>Proceedings of the AISB'03 Symposium on Artificial Intelligence and Creativity in Arts and Science</i>, (pp. 74-83).
-Brighton, UK: SSAISB.</li>
+SSAISB.</li>
 </ul>

 <br>